 8. You’ll live longer

-If all that wasn’t enough to get weights in your hands, how about the fact that strength training might just add some years to that epic life of yours.
+If all that wasn’t enough to get you to lift like a girl, how about the fact that strength training might just add some years to that epic life of yours.
 Researchers at UCLA found that older adults with more muscle mass were less likely to die prematurely than those with less muscle.
 It’s generally believed that obese individuals are at greater risk of dying early, however, this study proved that it’s not the weight on the scale that’s important but rather the amount of muscle each subject possessed that was the determining factor – so get your muscle on!

 Ready to start lifting like a girl?
 Here’s our guide to weightlifting!